 Sean wrote The Mind Master’s Silent Journey, created The 21-Day Mind Master Programs and the #1 iPad self-help books app, The Mind Master’s Map.
-In 2015, Dr. Sullivan published, Be Your Purpose: Ten Science-based Steps to Feeling & Performing Your Best.
+In 2015, he published Be Your Purpose: Ten Science-based Steps to Feeling & Performing Your Best.

-Sean leads psychology, research and virtual reality content development for Limbix, Inc. and is licensed to practice psychology in California (CA License # PSY23067).
+As Director of Psychology at Limbix, Inc., Sean lead psychology, research and virtual reality content development.
 Depending on your situation and goals, Limbix Virtual Reality (VR) may be a component of your therapy sessions.
+Sean is licensed to practice psychology in California (CA License # PSY23067).

 A video introduction to VR Therapy for specific fears follows.

 In a quiet office in a peaceful space in Presidio of San Francisco, I often begin therapy after the workday has ended for much of the city.
 It is not for everyone.
 But, some people find it a welcome change to usual business hours.